chasecassels/grid-stress/README.md

 -Write and test Joins/Unions to create one comprehensive historical table and one comprehensive future table with an empty grid use column

-ML:
+ML Research/Testing:

 -Research suitable models & mathematical justification (Random Forest / Neural Net / Time Series Models) -Write a python script for training on comprehensive historical table (Scikit-learn)
 -Write a script for predicting grid use column values based on training results

+Visualization:

+-Grafana?